cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Cloud Provider Interface (CPI)

-As a user of BOSH you're not directly exposed to the the BOSH Cloud Provider Interface, but it can be helpful to understand it's primitives when learning how BOSH works.
+As a user of BOSH you're not directly exposed to the the BOSH Cloud Provider Interface, but it can be helpful to understand its primitives when learning how BOSH works.
 The current examples of these interfaces are in:	`bosh/vsphere_cpi/lib/cloud/vsphere/cloud.rb` for vSphere, and `bosh/aws_cpi/lib/cloud/aws/cloud.rb` for Amazon Web Services.
 Within those subdirectories are Ruby classes with methods to do the following:

 * create_stemcell
 * delete_stemcell